 The Desai Foundation: Fighting for women and girls in India

-Women at Camp Nydhee learn about menstrual health and hygiene in the Heroes for Humanity initiative.
-April 2022.
+Women at Camp Nydhee learn about menstrual health and hygiene in the Heroes for Humanity initiative, April 19, 2022.

 The Desai Foundation’s programming empowers women and girls with knowledge and opportunities that increase prosperity and wellness within the entire community.BOSTON, MA, USA, July 27, 2022 /EINPresswire.com/ -- “Women in India are in a precarious position, teetering with every new challenge that besets them,” says Megha Desai, President of The Desai Foundation, a nonprofit providing social services that empower women and girls in rural India and the U.S. for 25 years.